American Horror Story: Universal's Halloween Horror Nights

 On August 16, 2016, FX announced a deal had been struck to feature an American Horror Story maze at Universal Studios Hollywood and Universal Orlando for their Halloween Horror Nights events.
 The maze featured sets and themes from Murder House, Freak Show, and Hotel.
 Universal Parks & Resorts said of the experience, "Twisted scenes from Murder House will unleash the evil spirits that possess the Harmon estate, spiraling guests through decades of the tortured dead who previously resided there.

 In Freak Show, guests joined a troupe of biological misfits in a sinister sideshow where they were stalked by the murderous and deformed Twisty the Clown.
 Finally, guests succumbed to the warped desires of the Countess after checking into the haunted Hotel Cortez, conceived from the beginning as a torture chamber for its customers."
 In 2017, the show returned as haunted attractions to both parks, with Universal Orlando having an attraction based on Asylum, Coven, and Roanoke, and Universal Studios Hollywood basing their attraction solely on Roanoke.

 In December 2017, The Walt Disney Company announced it would purchase 21st Century Fox which included the 20th Century Fox film and TV assets.
-The deal was completely finalized on March 20, 2019, making 20th Century Fox officially part of The Walt Disney Studios.
-As Disney and Universal are bitter rivals in the theme park business (especially for their Central Florida properties), this would likely end the franchise's presence in Halloween Horror Nights at Universal parks.
+The deal was finalized in March 2019, making 20th Century Fox officially part of The Walt Disney Studios.
+As Disney and Universal are bitter rivals in the theme park business, especially for their Central Florida properties, this would likely end the franchise's presence in Halloween Horror Nights at Universal parks.

 The Night Bites Bakery

 On July 14, 2021, an American Horror Story themed bakery opened in New York's Meatpacking District in Manhattan until July 24, 2021, to celebrate the release of spin-off American Horror Stories and the tenth season titled Double Feature.
-Guests had to be over the age of 18 to enter the bakery.
-Guests also had to make reservations for 30 minute visits.
+Guests had to be over the age of 18 to enter the bakery and had to make reservations for 30 minute visits.
 It featured sweet treats inspired by the series, as well as unique designs and characters based on past installments of American Horror Story and American Horror Stories.
 After placing an order, the Rubber Woman, introduced in the first episode of American Horror Stories, delivered the order through a secret window.
 It opened in Los Angeles from August 4, 2021, until August 14, 2021, in Beverly Grove.
 The bakery opened in Provincetown, Massachusetts, where the first part of the tenth season were filmed, at Pat's Happy Park on September 1, 2021, until September 4, 2021.